JeremyCrichton/gallery/README.md

   - Force dark mode by adding class `dark` to body tag
 - 2:19: Add SVG spinner
   - https://github.com/n3r4zzurr0/svg-spinners
+- 2:26: Add Posthog for analytics
+  - Open source product analytics
+  - Not just what pages did people go to but which buttons did they press, which user groups are doing which things
+  - Really useful for getting more general info about your user base and being able to identify patterns, conversions, behaviours
+  - AN ALTERNATIVE - plausible.io: Essentially a GA alternative.
+If you're not having signed-in users, you just want to see what pages people go to

 ## TODO